danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Getting-Started.md

 }
 ```

-You can also provide it with an optional url, a `configuration` and a `controllerConfiguration`:
+You can provide a custom `SFSafariViewController.Configuration` and a view configuration function that can configure the `SFSafariViewController`:

 ```swift
 SafariWebView(